Who Can Validate Addresses for Me?

 They also have a really cool feature where they parse the input data given to them by customers.
 "Parsing" is just a fancy way of saying, "Label everything first, and then process it."
 That way, the computer knows which part of the submitted address is the street, or the city, or the house number, and so on.
 If an address fails to validate, they can tell you exactly what part of that address doesn't match with their database.
 And with a database that covers something in the neighborhood of 200 countries, it gives them plenty of room to prove just how reliable their validation and geocoding can be.

 SmartyStreets is known for our super-speed.
 With the fastest turnaround time in the industry, SmartyStreets can easily process hundreds of thousands of addresses per second—even millions per second if the job requires it.
 That means that even large batches of addresses come back faster than a speeding bullet.
 And with an API that boasts near-100% uptime, all you have to do is switch on the bat-signal, and we're ready to go.
-We also offer a self-hosted, on-site, on-premise, local solution with speeds so fast, it's measured on the Planck scale.
+We also offer a self-hosted, on-site, on-premises, local solution with speeds so fast, it's measured on the Planck scale.

-caped crusaders customer support, you can expect heroic levels of service from us.
+support.
+You can expect heroic levels of service from us.

 How to Pick a Provider